botsquad/bubble-match/README.md

   - `@food` matches any token in the `food` collection.
   - `@food.subcat` matches any token in the given subcategory.

   Concept compilation is done as part of the parse phase; the concepts compiler must must return an `{m, f, a}` triple.
 In runtime, this MFA is called while matching, and thus, it must be a fast function.

+- Part-of-speech tags (word kinds), e.g.
+  - `%VERB` matches any verb
+  - `%NOUN` matches any noun
+  - Any other POS Spacy tags are valid as well

 ### Rule modifiers